irmen/Serpent/README.md

 Notes:

-All str will be promoted to unicode.
-This is done because it is the default anyway for Python 3.x, and it solves the problem of the str/unicode difference between different Python versions.
-Also it means the serialized output doesn't have those problematic 'u' prefixes on strings.

 The serializer is not thread-safe.
 Make sure you're not making changes to the object tree that is being serialized, and don't use the same serializer in different threads.